niji2507/Sample-Recruitement-dashborad-App/README.md

  <ul>
  <li> Client side validation done to check if logged user is Admin or not</li>
  <li> Once loggedin, User information is stored in Session storage which will be available until user closes the tab</li>
  <li> If Admin is not logged in.
 Other pages cannot be accessed.
-Once accessed directly through URL, It will again redriect to Login page.</li>
+When we try to access other pages directly through URL, the application is capable of redriecting to Login page.</li>
  </ul>

 <h4>Dashboard</h4>